ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

    But there is no 10th day of week.
 There are only 7 days of the week.
 So when we reach a Sunday, we must start back at 0.
 This is a place where the mod operator % is useful.

-The FRQ that involves writing an expression will probably use the mod operator.
+The FRQ that involves writing an expression will probably use the **mod % operator**.
 Remember these tips about when to use the mod operator:

 - Use mod whenever you need to wrap around to the front if the value goes over the limit (num % limit).
 For example here for weekdays or for hours and minutes.